redux-saga/redux-saga/docs/api/README.md

 ### `setContext(props)`

-Creates an effect that instructs the middleware to update it's own context.
+Creates an effect that instructs the middleware to update its own context.
 This effect extends saga's context instead of replacing it.

 ### `getContext(prop)`